variousauthors/arrogantgamer/source/_posts/2013-04-06-vision-by-proxy.markdown

 external-url: http://www.hobbygamedev.com/games/vision-by-proxy-2nd-edition/
 ---

-In Vision by Proxy, you are a nearly blind extra-terrestrial who sees by stealing human eyes.
+In Vision by Proxy, you are a nearly blind extraterrestrial who sees by stealing human eyes.
 When you steal a pair of eyes, looking out through them gives you a different perspective on the world.
 A child's world is full of magic, while an engineer sees the hidden uses of things.
 To progress